 Greater Throughput & Faster Processing

 In a warehouse, bottlenecks can arise everywhere as orders move through many stages of processing.
-Where bottlenecks exist, there are several approaches to solving them: expand the labor or equipment devoted to a process (e.g., expand the number of workstations), smooth out when the work arrives at the process if possible, or increase the efficiency of the process by changing something about how the orders are handled.
-In a business there are obvious incentives for eliminating bottlenecks; greater throughput and faster processing times help both customer service and the bottom line.
+Where bottlenecks exist, there are several approaches to solving them depending on what is causing them: expand the labor or equipment devoted to a process (e.g., expand the number of workstations); smooth out when the work arrives at the process if possible; increase the efficiency of the process by changing something about how the orders are handled; invest in a new layout or a new facility.

 Unfortunately the local government that runs the election system doesn’t have the same incentives.
 The officials handling that election four years ago didn’t seem to have considered any queuing or processing strategy, nor were they prepared at all for the morning rush.
 As an operations person it was a frustrating election, entirely apart from which politician won or lost.
 This year I knew how to avoid the bottleneck.
 I went to vote at 1 PM and found no line at all.